 Here Are the 33 Life Skills Your Teen Needs to Know to “Adult”

 People think of learning as something that happens primarily in the classroom.
-Still, our children learn how to “adult” by watching and being with us while we do our errands and by taking note of how we behave in any given situation.
+Still, our teens learn how to “adult” by watching and being with us while we do our errands and by taking note of how we behave in any given situation.

 When they go off to live their lives, we wonder how they will figure everything out.
 The following are thirty-three basic life skills that hundreds of parents agree young adults should have mastered by the time they leave us to lead their own lives.